MaxSchambach/nautilus-new-file/README.md

 From the main repository folder, run

+    mkdir build
+    cd build
+    cmake ..
     make
+    make install

 This installs the Nautilus extension to ``~/.local/share/nautilus-python/extensions/``.
-If you need to, change the paths in the according install scripts in the `´setup`` folder.
+If you need to, change the path in the `CMakeLists.txt` file.

 ## Uninstallation